Character page for Love Actually.

 - Beta Couple: The two of them are this to the other couples in the film.
 Unlike them, whose relationships are complicated by extraneous factors and/or end unhappily, John and Judy get along instantly and otherwise have a straightforward workplace romance (sex body double aside).

-- Intimate Artistry: Because of their jobs, they spend all their time together naked and try to hold conversations while in compromising positions.
+- Intimate Artistry: Because of their jobs, they spend much of their time together naked and try to hold casual conversations in-between takes where they simulate sexual positions (which would be embarrassing in any other context).
 It develops into a romance.

 - Casanova Wannabe: Despite his efforts, he can't get with a woman while in Britain.
 In America, he's a Kavorka Man.